-The proposals come in the party's so-called shadow budget for 2026, which will be presented in its entirety on Monday.
+The proposals are included in the Social Democrats' so-called shadow budget for 2026, which will be presented in its entirety on Monday.

-We also want to lower taxes for ordinary people, but not for high-income earners, says S leader Magdalena Andersson at a press conference.
+We also want to reduce taxes for ordinary people, but not for high-income earners, says S leader Magdalena Andersson at a press conference.

 An ordinary family with children will get almost 5,000 kronor more per year with our policy compared to the government's, she adds.

-The increase in child and study allowances would, according to S, cost 5.5 billion kronor in 2026.
-The increase in housing allowance - to the same level as applied with the abolished supplementary allowance - is estimated to cost 664 million kronor.
+The increase in child and study allowances by 200 kronor per month would, according to the S, cost 5.5 billion kronor during 2026.
+The increase in housing allowance – to the same level as applied with the abolished supplementary allowance – is estimated to cost 664 million kronor.

-LO's chairman Johan Lindholm also participates in the press conference.
-He welcomes in particular the abolished qualifying day, which S wants to introduce from July 2026 in combination with a high-cost protection for small businesses.
+LO's chairman Johan Lindholm is also participating in the press conference.
+He welcomes the abolished qualifying day, which the S wants to implement from July 2026 in combination with a high-cost protection for small businesses.

 This is, of course, really good policy, we think, for all of Sweden's workers, he says.